jorgelmr01/RAG/readme.md

 # TOP_K=6
 # SCORE_THRESHOLD=0.35
 # MAX_CONTEXT_SECTIONS=6
+# PROJECTS_PATH=projects
 ```

 ## Using the app

 1. Provide your API key if you haven’t already.
+2. Choose an existing project or create a new one in the *Projects* accordion.
-2. Drag-and-drop documents or browse for them, then click **Process documents**.
+3. Drag-and-drop documents or browse for them, then click **Process documents**.
-3. Ask questions; responses stream with inline citations.
+4. Ask questions; responses stream with inline citations.
-4. Review supporting sources and the indexed document list in the right column.
+5. Review supporting sources and the indexed document list in the right column.
-5. Append more files or clear the knowledge base as needed.
+6. Append more files, switch projects, or clear the current project’s knowledge as needed.

+## Managing projects

+- **Create & switch:** enter a descriptive name (e.g. `client-a`) and click **Create & Switch** to start a fresh vector store.
+- **Load existing:** pick a project from the dropdown and click **Load Selected** to reuse its embedded sources instantly.
+- **Clear project knowledge:** wipes the current project’s embeddings while keeping the project entry for new uploads.
+- All project data lives under `projects/` by default (override with `PROJECTS_PATH`).

 ## Supported file types